desec-io/draft-shetho-dnsop-ds-automation/draft-shetho-dnsop-ds-automation.md

 ## Recommendations

-1. Registries and registrars SHOULD provide a channel for manual DS maintenance in order to enable recovery when the Child has lost access to its signing key(s).
-This manual channel is also needed when a DNS operator does not support DS automation or refuses to cooperate.
+1. Registries and registrars SHOULD provide a another (e.g., manual) channel for DS maintenance in order to enable recovery when the Child has lost access to its signing key(s).
+This out-of-band channel is also needed when a DNS operator does not support DS automation or refuses to cooperate.

-2. When DS updates are received through a manual or EPP interface, they SHOULD be executed immediately.
+2. When DS update requests SHOULD be executed immediately, whether they are received through EPP or another interface interface.

-3. Only when the entire DS record set has been removed through a manual or EPP submission SHOULD DS automation be suspended, in order to prevent accidental re-initialization of the DS record set when the registrant intended to disable DNSSEC.
+3. Only when the entire DS record set has been removed, SHOULD DS automation be suspended, in order to prevent accidental re-initialization of the DS record set when the registrant intended to disable DNSSEC.

-4. In all other cases where a non-empty DS record set is provisioned manually or via EPP (including after an earlier removal), DS automation SHOULD NOT (or no longer) be suspended.
+4. In all other cases where a non-empty DS record set is provisioned out-of-band (e.g., manually) or via EPP (including after an earlier removal), DS automation SHOULD NOT (or no longer) be suspended.

 5. In the RRR model, if the registry performs DS automation, the registry SHOULD notify the registrar of all DS updates (see also Recommendation 4 under {{reporting}}).